atomicobject/space-battle-2/sdks/cs/Readme.md

 # AORTS C# Starter Kit

-This is a starter kit for the 2017 AO RTS, built with C# and .NET Core.
+This is a starter kit for the Atomic Games RTS, built with C# and .NET Core.
 It includes:

  - simple AI that randomly walks units around
  - unit test project with a couple examples